File: Minimalism, living better with less

 Free products, gifts, samples, packaging, carry bags, flyers, advertisements, coupons, hotel shampoos, business cards and manuals that you will never use.

 Remember that consuming is voting.
-Every day we have the opportunity to give our opinion.
-Accepting a plastic bag means saying yes to oil and disposables.
-And above all, it means cluttering up one more object in your home.
+Every day, we have the opportunity to give our opinion.
+Accepting a plastic bag means saying yes to oil and disposable items.
+And above all, it means cluttering up your home with one more object.

 • Reduce: what you need.

 Ask yourself what you really need.
 Do you need 36 kitchen knives when you always use the same one?
-Do you need that magazine subscription, that television, or even the car?
+Do you need that magazine subscription, that TV, or even the car?

 shaving soap

 The goal is to question.
-While helping one person, I asked him what he used his car for.
-He realized he could do without it and so sold it.
-He feels more serene and saves money now.
+When I was helping someone, I asked him what he used his car for.
+He realized he could do without it and so he sold it.
+He feels more serene and is saving money now.

-Remove disposable objects, plastic cups, disposable cutlery, cans from your life.
-Instead, take a nice water bottle, cloth napkins, and real metal cutlery.
+Remove disposable items from your life, plastic cups, disposable cutlery, cans.
+Instead, get a nice water bottle, cloth napkins, real metal cutlery.

-Instead of a plastic box, use a beautiful 1 liter glass jar to store rice, lentils, cheese, meat, your picnic, utensils...
+Instead of a plastic box, use a beautiful one-liter glass jar to store rice, lentils, cheese, meat, your picnic, utensils...

-Is there a waste-free alternative?
-Check with your area to find out what you can recycle.
+Is there a zero-waste alternative?
+Check with your local authority to find out what you can recycle.

 • Compost: organic waste such as fruit and vegetable peelings.

-Think about vermicompost, compost in your garden or collective compost in your neighborhood.
-For my part, I empty my 5 liter bucket into a collective compost every two to three weeks.
+Consider worm composting, a compost bin in your garden or a community compost bin in your neighbourhood.
+Personally, I empty my 5 litre bucket into a community compost bin every two to three weeks.

-Béa Johnson has given many conferences.
+Bea Johnson has given many lectures.
 In this quick report, you can get a little idea.

 Get rid of plastic

-To achieve this goal, I had to replace several items.
+To achieve this goal, I had to replace several objects.
 And among them, I realized how much plastic was present.
 Beyond the health and environmental aspects, plastic has effects in our daily lives.
-It's ugly, fragile and often needs to be replaced.
+It is ugly, fragile and often needs to be replaced.

-Living without waste has allowed me to almost completely eliminate it from my life.
-And I really like it.
+Living waste-free has allowed me to almost completely eliminate it from my life.
+And I really enjoy it.
 Every object has a plastic-free equivalent: fountain pen, razor, bottle, bags.

 Choose sustainable materials like metal, wood, leather, glass, cotton...
-A plastic-free interior is magnificent.
+A plastic-free interior is beautiful.

-Your mind changes.
-You get used to the quality, the solidity, the beauty, the durability.
+Your mindset changes.
+You get used to quality, solidity, beauty, durability.

 Every day is a great occasion.

-I read two extraordinary books: The Art of Simplicity , by Dominique Loreau and The Magic of Tidying Up , by Marie Kondo.
-In summary: keep the best in your life.
+I read two amazing books: The Art of Simplicity by Dominique Loreau and The Life-Changing Magic of Tidying Up by Marie Kondo.
+In short: keep the best in your life.
 And only the best.

 Why do we save our best clothes for special occasions?
-Why do we bring out the most beautiful dishes once a year?
+Why do we take out the most beautiful dishes once a year?
 Why don't we enjoy life to the fullest?
 Every day is a celebration.
-Every day we deserve to wear our favorite clothes.
+Every day, we deserve to wear our favorite clothes.

-A book that helped me understand how tidying influences our lives.
+A book that helped me understand how tidying up affects our lives.

-No more gifts in laundry detergent containers, no more glasses with logos won with the purchase of two Camemberts.
-Finished collecting around twenty plastic umbrellas that break at the first gust of wind.
-Choose one and only one beautiful solid wood umbrella, with a shiny and solid canvas.
+No more gifts in laundry detergent containers, no more glasses with logos won when you buy two Camemberts.
+No more collecting twenty plastic umbrellas that break at the first gust of wind.
+Choose one and only one beautiful umbrella in solid wood, with a shiny and solid canvas.

 What a pleasure to eat in beautiful dishes with elegant cutlery.
-Enjoy real coffee in an authentic Italian-style coffee maker.
-Before, I saved the best for special occasions.
-Now I enjoy the best every day.
+Enjoy real coffee in an authentic Italian coffee maker.
+Before, I kept the best for special occasions.
+Now, I enjoy the best every day.

 The big clean-up

-A move is an opportunity to change your life.
-This is what I experienced when I moved to Brussels.
-You need to review each of your items.
-According to Marie Kondo, there is a very easy technique for sorting.
+Moving is an opportunity to change your life.
+That's what I experienced when I moved to Brussels.
+You have to go through each of your objects.
+According to Marie Kondo, there is a very easy technique to sort.
 Here it is in a few steps:

-• Take the object in hand.
-If it truly “makes you happy”, keep it.
+• Take the object in your hand.
+If it truly brings you “joy,” keep it.
 If not, give it away.

-• The number of objects in your interior will always be personal.
+• The number of objects in your home will always be personal.
 Some will need three shirts and others, more.
-The most important thing is to only keep what makes you happy the most.
+The most important thing is to keep only what makes you the most happy.

-• Give what you have received freely, what is useless and burdens you.
-If you haven't read this famous novel since you bought it, you won't read it.
-Anything you haven't used in the last six months only serves one purpose: gathering dust.
+• Give away what you got for free, what is useless and clutters you up.
+If you haven't read that famous novel since you bought it, you won't read it.
+Anything you haven't used in the last six months is good for one thing: gathering dust.

 I only keep the essentials.

-• Thank each object for the mission they completed and release them.
+• Thank each object for the mission they have accomplished and set them free.
 Talk to them.
 Yes, minimalists are a little crazy.

-• If you are not moving, dedicate an entire day to this large storage.
+• If you are not moving, dedicate a whole day to this big tidy-up.
 Get up early and stay calm, without music, to concentrate on the object.
-I applied this method after six months in my new apartment, there were always items to get rid of.
+I applied this method after six months in my new apartment, there were still objects to get rid of.

 • Above all, turn this day into a celebration.
-It must be a pleasure, a new page turning.
+It should be a pleasure, a new page that is turning.

 On my desk I have a computer, a diary, a fountain pen and a plant.
 I don't need anything else.

-Before, I had post-its, folders full of old invoices, administrative documents and bank statements, a trophy that I won when I was eleven, binders with hangers, business cards...
-All that is gone.
-I breathe.
+Before, I had post-its, folders full of old bills, administrative documents and bank statements, a trophy I won when I was eleven, binders with hangers, business cards...
+All that has disappeared.
+I can breathe.

-How to do ?
+How to do it?
 Very simple, empty everything.
-Do the dusting.
-Put back the bare necessities, what you use several times a day.
+Dust it.
+Put back the bare essentials, what you use several times a day.
 Put the rest in a drawer if you need it.
-Buy quality writing materials.
-A beautiful fountain pen.
-A beautiful diary.
-A beautiful notepad.
+Buy yourself some quality writing utensils.
+A nice fountain pen.
+A nice diary.
+A nice notepad.

 clean desk